Guest

 Maar veiligheid gaat niet alleen over het vermijden van catastrofale storingen.
 Het gaat ook om veerkracht op lange termijn - ervoor zorgen dat wegen, bruggen en uitwijkhavens goed worden onderhouden voordat ze een gevaar worden.
 Deze hernieuwde aandacht voor onderhoud geeft aan dat het onderhoud van wegen eindelijk kan worden aangepast aan de omvang, grootte en snelheid van de voertuigen die ervan afhankelijk zijn.

-Het probleem van de kuilen
+Het probleem van kuilen

-Terwijl spraakmakende projecten de aankondigingen domineren, is het vaak de alledaagse staat van het wegdek die de grootste impact heeft op chauffeurs.
+Terwijl spraakmakende projecten de aankondigingen domineren, is het vaak de dagelijkse staat van het wegdek die de grootste impact heeft op chauffeurs.
 Voor transportbedrijven zijn kuilen meer dan alleen maar een last - ze zijn een blijvend gevaar voor de veiligheid en een dure last.

 Herhaalde blootstelling aan oneffen oppervlakken verhoogt de slijtage van vrachtwagens, beschadigt banden en ophanging en draagt bij aan vermoeidheid bij de chauffeur.
 In sommige gevallen heeft schade door kuilen ertoe geleid dat voertuigen van de weg moesten voor noodreparaties, waardoor leveringen werden verstoord en serviceovereenkomsten werden aangetast.